 Connecting education and the workplace

-The Career Development team at Student Central hosts employer visits, industry-specific and career skills workshops.
+The Careers and Employability team at Student Central hosts employer visits, industry-specific and career skills workshops.
 Upcoming events are listed on Student Hub.
 Log into Student Hub and go to Employability > Careers > Workshops and Events to book your place.

-This workshop will introduce you to some simple strategies you can apply during your studies to enhance your employability, and ensure you leave USC qualified and employment ready.
+This workshop will introduce you to some simple strategies you can apply during your studies to enhance your employability, and ensure you leave UniSC qualified and employment ready.

 Developing Employability Skills